ProCern/asyncinotify/README.rst

 This library

 * Works in a very simple way.
-It does not have add-ons or extra features beyond presenting a very Python interface to the raw inotify functionality.
+It does not have many add-ons or extra features beyond presenting a very Python interface to the raw inotify functionality.
+Any extra features (such as recursive watching) are presented as completely separate classes.
+  The core inotify functionality is as pure as it can reasonably be.

 * Grabs events in bulk and caches them for minor performance gains.